 The UAA Phlebotomy program prepares students to seek work as a Phlebotomist.
 We offer a nine (9) credit Occupational Endorsement Certificate (OEC).
-The Phlebotomist program typically starts every Summer and Fall semester.
+The Phlebotomist program typically starts every Spring and Fall semester.
 We accept students into the summer program, but only if the summer classes aren't filled with MEDT students.
 Phlebotomy students are strongly encouraged to enroll in the fall and spring.
 Students are eligible to sit for national certification examinations in phlebotomy after completion of MEDT A195A.

 What is a Phlebotomist?